 However, it can be a serious issue if you need to finance a property, whether that’s remortgaging, applying for an equity release product, or buying a new home.
 Often sold as a higher-performing insulator than mineral wool, spray foam is present in thousands of homes, in wall cavities, flooring and lofts.

-The problem is that some mortgage and most equity release lenders won’t touch properties with spray foam insulation for various reasons.
+The problem is that most mortgage lenders and NO equity release providers will touch properties with spray foam insulation for various reasons.

 Here, Think Plutus explains why mortgage lenders are reluctant to lend against any property with spray foam insulation, how the different types of insulation impact your mortgage prospects and some potential solutions.